-Admin Password: Enter a new password for the Administrator Login Name.
-The administrator can make changes to the settings.

-User Password: Enter the new password for the User login.
-If you login as the User, you can only see the settings, but cannot change them.

-Gateway Name: Enter a name for the DIR-628 router.

-Remote Remote management allows the DIR-628 to be configured Management: from the Internet by a web browser.
+- Admin Password: Enter a new password for the Administrator Login Name.
+The administrator can make changes to the settings. - User Password: Enter the new password for the User login.
+If you login as the User, you cannot change the settings (you can only view them). - Gateway Name: Enter a name for the DIR-825 router. - Enable Graphical Enables a challenge-response test to require users to type Authentication: letters or numbers from a distorted image displayed on the screen to prevent online hackers and unauthorized users from gaining access to your router's network settings. - Enable HTTPS Check to enable HTTPS to connect to the router Server: securely. - Enable Remote Remote management allows the DIR-825 to be configured Management: from the Internet by a web browser.
 A username and password is still required to access the Web-Management interface.
 In general, only a member of your network can browse the built-in web pages to perform Administrator tasks.
 This feature enables you to perform Administrator tasks from the remote (Internet) host.

-Remote Admin The port number used to access the DIR-628.
+The port number used to access the DIR-825.